-No parking is reserved for stallholders.
-No concessions or parking permits are available for stallholders.
+No concessions are available for stallholders.

 While some stallholders enjoy parking directly in front of their stall, no stallholder can direct any other trader or member of the public to relocate their car.
 This is a permit condition and breaches will result in the revocation of the permit.

 Also remember to have paid for a parking ticket on arrival $ for the day (the fee is subject to change yearly - please note correct amount shown on machines for daily fee).
 There is also an app to download for online payments.
 See the parking signs on arrival.

 There are ten 15min parking bays along the Esplanade, Market side only, these have been added to aid with bump-in and out and allows stallholders to park briefly for the time close to their stalls.
 Cars must be relocated once time has expired as other stallhodlers also need that space.
 These bays are also avaialable for the public to use for the time shown to drop off and pick up family, purchases, e.t.c.
 Please respect these spaces as they are for everyone to use.